-Inventories are stated at the lower of their cost and net realisable value, being selling price less costs to complete and sell.
+Inventories are stated at the lower of their cost (using the first in first out method) and net realisable value, being selling price less costs to complete and sell.
 Where necessary, provision is made for obsolete, slow-moving and defective items.